TheJumpCloud/jcapi-go/tools/README.md

 be used to compare versions of the SDK.
 More specifically, newly-generated SDKs can be compared to the existing master version to determine which [Semantic Versioning](https://semver.org) component to increment.

+In addition, the generated go file can be compiled to validate the correctness of the gernerated SDK.

 Here is an example session:

 ```